farmOS/farmOS.js/README.md

 `archived` is a boolean which determines whether to retrieve assets which the user has chosen to archive; `type` filters the results by asset type.

-The four main asset types are:
+Some common asset types include:

 - `animal`
-- `compost`
 - `equipment`
 - `planting`

+Other asset types may be provided by add-on modules in farmOS.

 #### `.send()`